Kampala–Mpigi Expressway: Timetable

 In 2014, the China Communications Construction Company, which was also commissioned to build the Entebbe–Kampala Expressway, was contracted to construct an interchange at Busega which connects the two expressways.
 To save money and time, the same contractor was hired to construct the section between Kibuye and Busega, measuring about 9 km.
 In December 2016, the Daily Monitor reported that construction was expected to begin in 2018 and last three years.
 In July 2019, after delays, the construction contract was awarded to a consortium of Chinese companies, that includes China Civil Engineering Construction Corporation (CCECC) and China Railway 19th Bureau Group Company Limited.
 Construction was expected to last 36 months, with commissioning planned for the second half of 2022.
 Construction began in May 2020 and completion was expected sometime in 2023.

 Due to delays occasioned by the COVID-19 pandemic, compensation disputes and other challenges, only 15 percent of the work had been completed as of March 2022.
-A new completion date is now given as being 2025.
+At that time, a new completion date was given as being 2025.
+In October 2024, completion was pushed back to 2027.
+In November 2025, reliable Ugandan online media reported a new completion date of 2030.

-Construction costs

-Application for funding has been made to the African Development Bank (AfDB).
-The estimated cost of the road was budgeted at approximately US$100 million, as reported by the Daily Monitor.
-The cost is now budgeted at US$91 million (loan from AfDB) plus $41 million contributed by the government of Uganda for a total of US$132 million.

-In July 2019, the Daily Monitor newspaper quoted the contract price at Shs547 billion (approx. US$150 million), partly borrowed from the African Development Bank (AfDB).
-The New Vision, another Ugandan newspaper reported that the entire construction cost was funded by an AfDB loan.